- Business and Employment

 I expect questions but not about salary, benefits etc. These should be asked when the job is offered so the candidate can make an informed decision especially if they are entertaining other offers.
 There is no place for these questions during the interview.
-If the candidate is sincerely interested in a career with the organization the questions to be asked should geared toward the organization's functioning and strategies and how he or she fits into that picture.
+If the candidate is sincerely interested in a career with the organization the questions to be asked should be focused on the organization's mission and vision and how he or she fits into that picture.
 A weak candidate will have no questions, to me this shows a lack of interest.

 Do Job Interviews Make You Nervous?

 How to Prepare for a Job Interview - Tips and Techniques